On March 1, 2006, Nellie whelped 2 girls and 1 boy out of Pfalcon.

 Week 1 (Carol)

 It had been a long day.
-With eight seven and one-half week old Vizsla puppies in the house, the day had been focused on puppies and families coming in to visit their future puppies.
+With eight seven and one-half week old Vizsla puppies out of Kestrel and Boo in the house, my day had been focused on puppies and families coming in to visit their future puppies.
 I was finally settling down for the evening, and I turned on my computer to check my e-mails.
 All of a sudden an IM flashed across my screen from a breeder friend, Ann in Delaware, asking if I knew of anyone with a lactating bitch that could wet-nurse a litter of puppies.

 Sadly, a friend of hers, Holly, had lost her beautiful champion Cardigan Welsh Corgi bitch, Demi, and two of her ten puppies during a routine C-Section.
 This was a very special breeding for Demi, being a long distance breeding from New York to Florida, and the pregnancy had been textbook.
 However, Demi had grown very large with the pregnancy, and Holly had been worried that the size of the litter would be too much for her girl; a pre-whelp x-ray had shown 9, possibly 10 pups, so Holly had set up a C-Section for that Sunday just to be safe.
 Demi wagged her way into the vet's office that Sunday morning but went into cardiac arrest while on the operating table.
 Of course, losing Demi sent Holly into shock.
 Holly managed to find some goat colostrum and with the help of a friend, bottle fed the entire litter.
 Anyone who has ever bottle fed a puppy knows what a difficult task it would be to try and raise eight puppies without a mom.
 Tube feeding is another option, but that is not without risk.
 Holly set out to find a foster mom for her babies.